Learn what you must do to maintain your F-1 status while you are on Post-Completion OPT.

 YES.
 F-1 students may not exceed 90 days of unemployment during their 12 months of Post-Completion OPT, and must report their employer’s name and address to their school within that time frame.
 If you exceed 90 days of unemployment, the Department of Homeland Security plans to automatically terminate your SEVIS record in the future.
 If your SEVIS record is terminated, your F-1 status and employment authorization will no longer be valid and you will have to leave the U.S. immediately.

 There are various types of employment you may accept while on Post-Completion OPT.
-Any employment you choose must be directly related to your program of study and must be reported to ISSS.
-When you report employment to ISSS, you will be required to explain how your employment is directly related to your field of study.
+Any employment you choose must be directly related to your program of study and must be reported to ISS.
+When you report employment to ISS, you will be required to explain how your employment is directly related to your field of study.

 Each day of unemployment (including weekends) is counted towards the 90-day requirement for students on Post-Completion OPT.
 Time spent outside the U.S. counts as unemployment unless the travel was work-related or during an official leave from one’s job.